plippe/extends-ng-model/README.md

 ## Customize reading / writing to storage

 Directives that read and write to storage have a default converter that provide basic functionality.
-If you require something more specific feel free to add your own custom converter.
+If you require something more specific feel free to add your own custom converters.

-Custom converters are functions wired up during the configuration phase.
-They are called depending on the storage type, the input type, and whether a value is read or written to the storage location.
+Custom converters are wired up during the configuration phase.
+There are two lists of them, one to write to the storage `pushToStorageConverter` and the other to write from the storage `pushFromStorageConverter` (to the model).
+The functions take two functions as arguments: the first takes the element's attribute and returns a boolean if we wish to apply the converter, the second function takes the value and returns the updated value.

 The following example will store `ngModelLocation` numbers as hexadecimal values in the query string over the default decimal format.